 While alcohol and divorce don’t always go hand-in-hand, divorce rates have a tendency to rise when alcohol is frequently being abused.
-In managing a relationship with an alcoholic spouse while looking out for the safety of any children involved, remote alcohol monitoring is the ideal accountability tool for both parents.
+In managing a custody relationship with an alcoholic spouse while looking out for the safety of any children involved, remote alcohol monitoring is the ideal accountability tool for both parents.

 While alcohol and divorce don’t always go hand-in-hand, divorce rates do have a tendency to rise when alcohol is frequently being abused.
-And when couples who are divorcing have children, looking out for the safety of the kids while managing an alcoholic parent can be daunting and just plain exhausting.
+And when couples who are divorcing have children, looking out for the safety of the kids while managing an custody with an alcoholic parent can be daunting and just plain exhausting.

 Let’s face it, nearly everyone has good intentions when it comes to their children, but in situations involving alcohol abuse, quitting drinking is a lot easier said than done.
 This is particularly true for someone who struggles with alcoholism.
 If and when a child custody program has been established with a set visitation schedule for the alcoholic parent, court judges may still require regular sobriety testing.
 Even when the court is no longer involved, testing can still be a great way to maintain trust and accountability between both parents.